 Visiting Tanzania in April.

 The rains begin to taper off in some areas, although much of the country remains wet.
-Green landscapes, wildflowers, and birds, plus continued low-season prices, make this a delightful time to travel if you can avoid the mud.
+Green landscapes, wildflowers, and birds, plus continued low-season prices, make the month a delightful time to travel if you can avoid the mud.
 The wildebeest begin to form thousands-strong herds that start migrating north and west in search of food, which is a spectacular sight.

 Events & Festivals